Temperance Flowerdew: First marriage

-Second marriage
+The next we hear of Flowerdew is in a 1623/4 list of the colony of Virginia's inhabitants who survived the 1622 Indian attack.
 On A List of Names of the Living in Virginia, February the 16th, 1623/4, we find Temperance, Lady Yeardley, her husband Sir George Yeardley, and their three children, Elizabeth, Argall and Francis Yeardley.

-The accepted date of marriage by genealogists is that on 18 October 1618 she married George Yeardley.
-Exactly a month later he was appointed to serve three years as governor of Virginia, and was knighted by James VI and I during an audience at Newmarket on 24 November".
+The accepted date of marriage by genealogists is that on 18 October 1618 Flowerdew married George Yeardley.
+Exactly a month later he was appointed to serve three years as governor of Virginia, and was knighted by James VI and I during an audience at Newmarket on 24 November.